popbr/data-integration/Installation_Test/Readme.md

 To change a specific username and password, like SQL, you must create a new file, titled *LoginInfo.xml* in the *data-integration/Installation_Test/target/* folder.
 To do this efficiently, copy and rename the *LoginInfoTemplate.xml* file.
 Then edit the username and password fields to match the required information.

 Do not edit the *LoginInfoTemplate.xml* file.
 The *LoginInfo.xml* file is intended to only be used on one's local machine, with the *LoginInfoTemplate.xml* file being used as a base.

+### Testing Workflow